 Mold is a fungus that naturally grows everywhere in the world.
-Small amounts of mold spores are normal, and there’s actually no way to completely get rid of it.
+Small amounts of mold spores are normal, and there’s actually no way to completely get rid of them.
 However, when mold growth occurs in large quantities indoors, it can become problematic.
 And toxic mold can cause health problems.

 Mold and mildew have similarities, but also a few noticeable differences.
-For example, mildew is considered a "surface fungi" and is usually gray or white whereas mold is green or black.
+For example, mildew is considered a "surface fungi" and is usually gray or white, whereas mold is green or black.
 You can usually treat mildew by scrubbing it with a household cleaner, but removing mold may require a professional's help.